-7.3.5 Tank Extender (Optional)
+7.3.5 Well Extender (Optional)

-An optional tank extender is available for increasing the depth of the tank.
-The stability and the uniformity of the bath may change when using the extender.
-The extender screws onto the tank and is equipped with an O-ring.
-Thread the extender down, using the wrench, until the O-ring makes a good seal.
+An optional well extender is available for increasing the depth of the well.
+This extender screws onto the well and is equipped with an O-ring.
+Thread the extender down until the O-ring makes a good seal.
 Some fluids may expand up to 6.35 cm (2.5 inches).
-Therefore, when using the tank extender keep in mind how much the fluid will expand.
-Do not overfill the tank.
-Ensure that the tank extender does not leak where the tank extender and the tank meet.
+Therefore, when using the well extender keep in mind how much the fluid you are using will expand.
+Do not overfill the well.